 9. Inspire with yellow

-At the lighter, bolder end of the spectrum, yellow is a color of optimism 'The use of yellow can create a mellow and uplifting exterior all at the same time.
+In Feng Shui philosophy, yellow is a color of optimism 'The use of yellow can create a mellow and uplifting exterior all at the same time.
 It transports us back to long lazy sun-drenched days in the Mediterranean and it can brighten us up on gloomy days.

 Representing stability, harmony and rootedness, yellow is connected to the earth element.
-But yellow can be a tricky color to master, says Mike Fisher, creative director and founder of Studio Indigo.
+But yellow can be a tricky color to master, says Mike Fisher, creative director and founder of Studio Indigo (opens in new tab).
 'In particular bright primary yellow as it can be quite harsh and childlike despite its sunny and positive connotations.'
 He likes to use darker yet richer fall version of yellows in an ochre or saffron hue which work particularly well on the front door.

 10. Create a lasting impression with purple